oduwsdl/raintale/docs/source/creating_story.rst

 Building Your Story
 ===================

 Raintale stories consist of two main features: a title and a list of memento URLs (URI-Ms).
+Raintale accepts this information in two formats:

+* a simple text file containing a list of URI-Ms to be used in concert with the ``--title`` argument
+* a JSON file containing complex information like the list of URI-Ms, the title, surrounding text, and other values for use with a given template

 Simple Text File
 ----------------